ngkalaf/ngkalaf.github.io/index.md

 # [About Me](https://www.joshuaboston.com/aboutme/)

 <p align="justify">Hello!
 My name Joshua Boston, and I'm a political science Ph.D. candidate at <a href="http://polisci.wustl.edu/" target="_blank">Washington University in St. Louis</a>.
-My research focuses on judicial politics in the American context.
+My research focuses on American political institutions, with a strong emphasis on judicial politics.
 I have additional interests in questions that study separation of powers, the American presidency, and comparative courts.
 Before coming to St. Louis, I earned an M.A. in political science at the University at Buffalo (SUNY), where I also earned my B.A.
 (SCL, ΦΒΚ).</p>

 # [Research Interests](https://www.joshuaboston.com/research/)